l3lackMegas/WasumiDialogBox/README.md

 # Wasumi-Dialog-Box
-This is one component from 48Generation's project.
+This is a component from 48Generation's project.